 Key Features

-- Focus on Property Value: Approval is based on the property’s current condition and its potential value post-renovation.
+• Focus on Property Value: Approval for private money loans are based on the property’s current condition and its potential value post-renovation.

-- Flexible Approval Process: Lenders may overlook poor credit scores if the property’s ARV is promising.
+• Flexible Approval Process: The residential rehab hard money lender may overlook poor credit scores if the property’s ARV is promising.

 Benefits